AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/qkFJfkE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From Client-1's machine right click the windows start button and go to system from there click on Rename this PC.
+From Client-1's machine right click the windows start button and go to system, from there click on Rename this PC.
 </p>
 <br />